Focused landing pages are some of the best healthcare digital marketing tools for converting your service line prospects into qualified leads.

 - Clearly display your phone number (preferably a trackable phone number) and contact information.
 Make it as easy as possible for a visitor to reach you without needing to search for a phone number.

-Note: This post was previously published on 01/15/16 and has been updated to reflect the most recent research, data and recommendations.
+Note: This post was originally published in June 2016.
+It has been updated to reflect the latest research, data and recommendations.

 Let’s Continue the Conversation!